Qadbak Investments

-Qadbak Investments Ltd is a British Virgin Islands registered company which has served as the vehicle for the purchase of English football club Notts County for £1, and for the failed attempt to purchase Formula One team BMW Sauber.
+Qadbak Investments Ltd was a British Virgin Islands registered company which served as the vehicle for the short-lived purchase of English football club Notts County for £1, and for a failed attempt to purchase Formula One team BMW Sauber.

 The company first came to public prominence in July 2009 upon their purchase of Notts County via its subsidiary Munto Finance.
-In September 2009, it was announced that they had signed an agreement to purchase the BMW Sauber Formula One team, hastening its return to the F1 fold.
+They were advised in the deal by con-man Russell King.
+In September 2009, it was announced that they had agreed to purchase the BMW Sauber Formula One team, hastening its return to the F1 fold, however this agreement was never concluded.

 Qadbak Investments was purported by numerous sources, including official statements from both Notts County and BMW, to represent the collective interests of "certain Middle Eastern and European-based families".
-In November 2009, it was discovered that behind Qadbak Investments there are no such investors.
+In November 2009, it was discovered that Qadbak Investments had no such investors.

 Ownership structure

-Details concerning the source of the company's finances have been kept confidential, with both initial and later reports and official press releases stating that it is "Swiss-based".
-Later reports have stated that the company, as well as its subsidiary Munto Finance, are registered within the British Virgin Islands, what has been confirmed by British Virgin Islands Financial Services Commission on 24 September 2009 after a request made by Swiss newspaper SonntagsZeitung.
+Details concerning the source of the company's finances were kept confidential, with both initial and later reports and official press releases stating that it was "Swiss-based".
+Later reports stated that the company, as well as its subsidiary Munto Finance, were registered in the British Virgin Islands, what has been confirmed by British Virgin Islands Financial Services Commission on 24 September 2009 after a request made by Swiss newspaper SonntagsZeitung.